If you have customers on Instagram, there is no question you need to improve customer service on this platform.

 You get the point.
 Improving customer service on Instagram is a no-brainer decision.
 Whenever one of your followers leaves a comment on a post or asks you a question over direct messages, it’s in your best interest to engage.

-Here are 8 tips to help you create an exceptional customer experience on Instagram.
+8 tips to create better customer experiences on Instagram

 If someone communicates with you on Instagram — whether by commenting, mentioning, or sending you a direct message (DM) — they want to start a conversation.
 They want to be heard, valued, and cared for.

 If they don’t get a reply, they may lose interest in engaging with your posts and buying from you.
 Even worse, they may share negative reviews on Instagram, which can hurt your brand reputation and reduce your brand trust in other potential customers.

 That’s why it’s crucial to manage customer inquiries on Instagram.
 To do that, you can turn on push notifications, use social media monitoring tools, or install a customer service help desk.

 Another thing to keep in mind is never deleting negative comments and mentions on Instagram.
 Always say sorry first and show your understanding.
 You may also want to take the conversation to a private channel for further support, as Made.com did below: